danomatika/PdParty/doc/PdParty_User_Guide.md

 * icons and all that jazz
 * full screen / nav bar hiding
 * paging and/or TouchOSC style page buttons
-* add RjDj metadata support (plist, etc)
-* WebDAV is slow when transferring lots of files. zip transfers should be supported …
 * Allow alternate styling for gui elements (i.e. TouchOSC)
-* add support for more advanced PdDroidParty objects [loadsave], [menubang], etc

 Happy Patching!
 ===============